Kibrael/rate_spread_calc/readme.md

 Rate spread is determined by subtracting the appropriate APOR from the loan's APR.
 The APOR tables are available at [www.ffiec.gov](https://www.ffiec.gov/ratespread/aportables.htm).
 APOR numbers are published weekly for variable and fixed rate terms between 1 and 50 years.
 The variable rate term is the number of years prior to the first rate reset.
 In determing rate-spread the APOR of the week in which the interest rate of the loan was locked in is used.

+The calculator currently runs in a Jupyter notebook.
+CLI is TBD.

 **The prototype calculator requires the following inputs:**
 - **term**: a string between 1 and 50 indicating the term of a fixed rate loan or periods prior to the first rate reset of a variable rate loan
 - **lock_date**: a string object in format '2015-08-29' indicating the date the interest rate was locked in